aslanbakirov/aslanbakirov.github.io/_posts/2022-09-09-gpu-kernels.markdown

 # How to utilise immense parallelism?

-So GPU device/card contains thousands of threads, however, we should learn how we utilise them.
+So, GPU device/card contains thousands of threads, however, we should learn how we utilise them.
+Nvidia provides a programming platform called CUDA which is used to interact with GPUs.
+It provides very useful built-in libraries/function that helps developers to focus on their logic and algorithm instead of how to schedule and manage threads.
+Here are some of them:

+ - cudaMalloc: Allocate memory on device memory
+ - cudaMemcpy: Copy vectors from host memory to device memory or vice versa
+ - cudaDeviceSynchronize: Wait for GPU to finish before accessing on host
+ - cudaFree: Free memory

+# How to write a CUDA Kernel?

 # Resources: